MelonKony/millmint/content/factbook/society/state/law/rights.md

     2. Except as provided in subsection (30.1) or in any other provision of the Constitution, no law may limit any universal civil right.

 31. **States of emergency**
-    1. A Commonwealth of emergency may be declared only in terms of an Act of Commonwealth Federal Parliament, and only when ­
+    1. A state of emergency may be declared only in terms of an Act of Commonwealth Federal Parliament, and only when ­

         1. the life of the nation is threatened by war, invasion, general insurrection, disorder, natural disaster or other public emergency; or
         2. the principles of this document are at grave risk; and